 UEFA Grassroots Charter: In 2004, UEFA created a Grassroots Charter with the aim of expanding and improving grassroots activities within its member associations.
 The charter recognises the importance of non-professional and non-elite football as the foundation level of the European football pyramid structure.
 It is this base level that plants the passion for football in our homes, schools, playgrounds and communities – and so begins the football generation of tomorrow.

 UEFA is motivating its member associations in reinforcing grassroots programmes, and signing the charter means a country has satisfied certain minimum criteria.
 All UEFA member associations are confirmed charter signatories, The charter is being restructured to include a series of new criteria.
 The new guidelines mainly focus on growth, retention, coach education and fair play.

 UEFA Grassroots Workshop: Since 1999, UEFA organises a Grassroots Workshop with the help of the hosting associations, and involving grassroots representatives from all national associations.
 These workshops take place every two years and their aim is to brief the national associations' grassroots managers about developments on a European level and to share examples of best practice in grassroots football.
 The aim is also to discuss new ideas and activities which can be implemented nationally to allow the national association programmes to be taken to the next level.
-The latest event was held in Oslo, Norway from 8 to 12 April 2013.
+The latest event was held in Ljubljana, Slovenia, from 11-15 April 2016.
 All national associations were represented, as well as all the continental confederations and the world football body FIFA.

 ©UEFA.com 1998-2015.
 All rights reserved.